Play and discover the nature with new eyes!

 75 minutes - Limited number shift

-The playful exhibition Natura has been created with the aim of expanding the ability to observe, providing tools that facilitate the exploration of nature and proposing activities and experiences that cannot be found "outside" in a traditional naturalistic situation.
+Nature is a guided play-exhibition that was created with the aim of providing tools to facilitate children's exploration in nature and proposing activities and experiences that cannot be found "outside."

-In particular the playful exhibition offers suggestions with the aim of stimulating the curiosity trough four categories of sensory perception space, matter, shape and colour declined in four playful exhibit.
+Specifically, the play-exhibition aims to offer suggestions with the purpose of stimulating curiosity through four categories of sensory perception space, matter, form and color declined in the following installations:

 Natura is composed by four different exhibit, curated by MUBA and by a un scientific commitee, composed by four professionals, each of whom has deepened and reworked one of the perceptual categories.